qaaqit/QaaqConnect30/replit.md

 ## Overview

-QaaqConnect is a location-based maritime discovery platform focused on "Koi Hai?"
-(Who's there?) functionality with CPSS (Country/Port/Suburb/Service) navigation system.
-The app helps sailors find nearby maritime professionals through an interactive world map and provides SEMM-like social discovery for maritime meetups, local tours, port dining, and cultural experiences.
-Features include email-verified registration, proximity-based user discovery, real-time location mapping, and hierarchical CPSS navigation with endless scroll, like/share functionality, and card carousels.
+QaaqConnect is a minimalistic location-based maritime discovery platform focused on "Koi Hai?"
+(Who's there?) functionality and QAAQ Store services.
+The app helps sailors find nearby maritime professionals through an interactive world map and provides essential services through the integrated QAAQ Store.
+Key features include proximity-based user discovery, real-time location mapping, WhatsApp integration for direct communication, and a curated marketplace for maritime essentials.
+The platform maintains a clean, focused approach with plans to expand features in future versions.

 ## User Preferences